CamWeil/MATH4610/homework/softwaremanual.md

 return values in those variables.

 **Output:** This routine returns a single precision value for the number of decimal digits that can be represented on the computer being queried.
+In my case, the output is as follows:

+    Machine Epsilon (float) is : 1.19209e-07
+    Machine Epsilon (double) is : 2.22045e-16
+    Program ended with exit code: 0

 **Usage/Example:**

 ???

-**Implementation/Code:** The following is the code for nmmaceps.cpp
+**Implementation/Code:** The following is the code for nmmaceps.cpp:

     #include<iostream>
     #include <cfloat>